 Thank you for the great time and money saving tip!

 Q. We have stainless steel panels inside our library, in the 6000 sq. ft. lobby area.
 I am trying to remove glue residue from supposedly removable little foam stickers off the stainless panels and it's taking a long time and the fumes are just about killing everyone.
 I first tried low odor Goof Off 2 and then Scrubs Graffiti and Paint Remover.
 There's a lot of residue to remove so I'm looking for something quick but not too stinky. thanks,Jim B

 library - Zion, Illinois

 A. My own routine is to try rubbing alcohol first (Isopropyl Alcohol).
-If that doesn't work well, try acetone [linked by editor to product info at Rockler].
+If that doesn't work well, try Acetone.
 If that doesn't work well, try ammonia.
 If that doesn't work, resign myself to picking, pulling, rubbing, scrubbing, cursing, and throwing stuff.